AI Agent Overwrote .env / Environment Variables

 - Real user secrets must never appear in agent output

-Paste this into the project root instruction file.
-Claude Code, Cursor, Aider, and Codex all read these files every turn.
+Paste this into the project-root instruction file.
+Claude Code, Cursor, Aider, and Codex all read these files every turn — it’s a soft guardrail (the model can still ignore it), so treat it as one layer, not the whole defense.

-Give the agent a legal target so it doesn’t go for the real .env:
+Give the agent a legal target so it doesn’t reach for the real .env:

 # Generate template from real .env (values stripped)